jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Prerequisites
 -------------

-This guide assumes that your host machine is running Ubuntu 20.04 LTS, with at least 32GB of free disk space and 16GB of RAM as minimum requirement.
+This guide assumes that your host machine is running Ubuntu 20.04 LTS ( with ``sudo`` rights), with at least 32GB of free disk space and 16GB of RAM as minimum requirement.

 The following prerequisites must be available on the host system:

-- Git 1.8.3.1 or greater
+- Git 1.8.3.1 or greater.
 - Python 3.8.0 or greater.
-- GNU Tar 1.28 or greater
+- GNU Tar 1.28 or greater.
 - GNU Compiler Collection 8.0 or greater.
-- GNU Make 4.0 or greater
+- GNU Make 4.0 or greater.
+- tmux.

 Please follow the steps described in the Yocto mega manual: